purescript/documentation/FFI-tips.md

 };
 ```

-This is quite tedious and error prone, so there's an alternative representation of function types, `Fn0` up to `Fn10` available from the module `Data.Function` (included with the compiler).
+This is quite tedious and error prone, so there's an alternative representation of function types, `Fn0` up to `Fn10` available from the module `Data.Function` (from [`purescript-functions`](https://github.com/purescript/purescript-functions)).
 Making use of these types allows us to greatly simplify the previous example:

 ```purescript
 module Path where